IvanW5X/CS362-Winter2025-Team20-TalkTask/documents/Living-Document.md

 ### **Abstract**

 TalkTask is a web application that utilizes speech recognition to streamline to-do list management, and an AI model to provide suggested tasks.
 Using speech recognition, we are able to allow users to add, remove and prioritize tasks, and offer time/categorical based task views.
 A short article from Harvard Business Review show that effective to-do lists actually work and can release stress as tasks get checked off and/or completed.
-Most modern to-do list applications today rely on input form keyboards, can become long and overwhelming, and assume an infinite amount of time, hence encourages users to continiously add more tasks. *Why to-do lists don't work* is an article published by Medium and describes these exact issues on how to-do lists can become counter productive.
+Most modern to-do list applications today rely on input form keyboards, can become long and overwhelming, and assume an infinite amount of time, hence encourages users to continuously add more tasks. *Why to-do lists don't work* is an article published by Medium and describes these exact issues on how to-do lists can become counter productive.
 To-do lists, either paper or electronic, can quickly become overwhelming and tedious to keep up with.
 If a user has many different tasks to work on throughout the day, the list can become large and difficult to structure.
 With TalkTask, we plan to tackle your to-do list, so you can tackle your day.
 TalkTask addresses the issues mentioned earlier by implementing proven strategies that increase productivity, as well as using speech recognition to make task management accessible for all users.
 We will also offer users a way to create multiple task lists based on their chosen category or date, so that users are able to view tasks without the daunting feeling of viewing a long list responsibilities.
 Furthermore, we will be using Google's Gemini AI model to provide users suggested tasks based on what the user already has to-do or has completed, offering a personalized experience for all.

 ### **Goals**